✨ NEW · A100 + A40 inference GPUs now available in Amsterdam — read more → ✨ NEW · A100 GPUs in Amsterdam → STATUS

 Road Ahead: What 2026 Is Shaping Up to Be

-The focus remains the same: plan early, build deliberately, and avoid decisions that only make sense in the short term.
+The main point still stands: plan well, build carefully, and don’t make decisions that only make sense in the short term.